25 Front Yard Palm Tree Landscape Designs (with Pictures)

 Boost your front garden with an assortment of palms.
 Large, small, clustered, or stand-alone — there are many choices.
 Palm trees add a great level of vertical interest with lots of depth and contrast to the landscape.

-Two Pygmy date palms (Phoenix roebelenii) on both sides of the entrance add an interest and create a formal look.
+Two Pygmy date palms (Phoenix roebelenii) on both sides of the entrance add interest and create a formal look.

-Foxtail palms (Wodyetia bifurcata) used to frame the entrance to the house.
+Foxtail palms (Wodyetia bifurcata) are used to frame the entrance to the house.
 Medium size bismarck palm in the corner of the front yard, adds an interest and provides shade.

-These palms are also storm-resistant and low-maintenance.
+These palms are also storm-resistant and don’t require a lot of maintenance.

 Create More Shade With Tall Palm Trees